Local Resources

 - ASPIES of Greater Akron: ASPIES Mission is to enhance the lives of children and adults with Asperger Syndrome, High Functioning Autism, PDD/NOS and other spectrum disorders.

 - Autism Acceptance for Parents of Tuscarawas County Ohio - Facebook page: A private support group.
-We are a group of parents of children with special needs in Tuscarawas County, Ohio.
+We are a group of parents of children with developmental disabilities in Tuscarawas County, Ohio.
 This group has been formed to facilitate relationships, support, and educate.
-While initially formed as a support for parents of children with autism, we welcome any family members of a child/adult with any kind of special need.
-We feel that we can all learn from each other, and we look forward to friendships and support.
-No negative talk will be tolerated.

 - Compass: Sexual assault education, prevention, and support.
 330.339.1427